iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Reset my phone and 29k solved gone.
 This app needs an account you can log into so you can store your progress at least.<br> :date: __2021-05-20 05:47:23__

 > I think it's a good app and I have supported it for 3-4 years but I was disappointed when I changed my phone twice now and just recently and I lost all the calculations I contributed all over this time AGAIN and they were not forwarded onto my new phone which had the same number which amounted to thousands!
 This is most annoying and as Dreamlab are obviously NOT concerned and are not gratefull so I am now abandoning your projects.
 Goodbye.<br> :date: __2021-05-17 07:54:54__

-> It's a shame that a lot of bothersome issues are still present after such a long time.
-Suggestions: 1.
-Better tracking of contributions, possibly user-based and with highscore lists (compare Folding) across multiple devices, which motivates additionally.
-2. The app is still hardly usable on some devices.
-LG G8S gets so hot after a few seconds that most mornings show me not a single completed calculation.
-Just give us an opportunity to run the calculations at 50% of CPU power to avoid this.<br> :date: __2021-05-10 11:19:23__

 > Keeps stopping.
 I use a wireless charger which still seems to work but in the morning the app is closed.
 Over 2 days I've contributed less than 2 hours.<br> :date: __2021-04-20 08:29:26__